Updated: 18 January 2023 & medically reviewed by Dr. Celeste Small

 - ‘Alcoholic eyes’ is often used to describe the bloodshot eyes of heavy drinkers.
 Alcohol widens the blood vessels in the eyes, causing more blood to flow through them, increasing their appearance and volume.

-Alcoholism and skin
+Alcohol and skin conditions

 Alcohol is a diuretic, meaning it removes water from the body, causing dehydration.
 Excessive consumption of alcohol can cause the skin to become dry and flaky as well as causing irritation to the eyes, scalp, and other inflammation.
 [1]